 In both adults and children yellowing of the eyes may lead to life-threatening complications such as:

 - Kidney failure

 - Esophageal varices

 Jaundice or yellow eye white may appear suddenly or develop over a long period of time.
-It may or not be accompanied with symptoms such as dark colored urine, pale or clay colored stools.
-Other symptoms depend on the disorder that is causing the jaundice.
-It is important to note that, your skin may turn yellowish orange if you eat a lot of beta carotene found in carrots.
+It may or not be accompanied by symptoms such as dark-colored urine, pale or clay-colored stools.
+Other symptoms depend on the disorder that is causing jaundice.
+It is important to note that, your skin may turn yellowish-orange if you eat a lot of beta carotene found in carrots.
 Squash or melons.
 If your eye whites are not yellow, you may not have jaundice.

-Yellow and blood shot eyes may a sign of lack of sleep or stress.
+Yellow and bloodshot eyes may a sign of lack of sleep or stress.
 It may also appear after taking recreational drugs or after heavy drinking.
-However, if it is accompanied by general symptoms such as fast heat bear, chest pain and shortness of breath, you should see a doctor immediately.
+However, if it is accompanied by general symptoms such as fast heartbeat, chest pain, and shortness of breath, you should see a doctor immediately.

 - Liver function tests

 - A complete blood count to rule out anemia